Frequently Asked Questions

 - How do I secure passports for members of my team?

 You can view a chart that provides passport and visa information we have found for each country.
 We try to keep it as up to date as possible to help teams with their planning process.
-However, our chart is NOT an official source so you MUST still check with your country’s own passport authority for accurate passport information, and the United States Embassy in your country for exact Visa information.
+However, our chart is NOT an official source so you MUST still check with your country’s own passport authority for accurate passport information, and the Mexico Embassy in your country for exact Visa information.
 Be advised that FIRST Global cannot be responsible for any errors caused by relying just on our assistance chart, as you need to verify official sources in your own country to be sure.

 - Do I need to secure Visas for members of my team?

-Unless you are from a county that is included in the United States’ Visa Waiver Program, you will be required to secure visas for every member of your team.
+Unless you are from a county that is included in the Mexico’s Visa Waiver Program, you will be required to secure visas for every member of your team.
 If you are from a country that is included in the Visa Waiver Program, you may still be required to secure a visa to travel for a number of reasons.
-Therefore, you must still check with the United States Embassy located in your country to be sure.
+Therefore, you must still check with the Mexico Embassy located in your country to be sure.
 This chart shows passport and visa information we have been able to find for each country.
-The chart is NOT an official source so you MUST still check with your country’s own passport authority for accurate passport information, and the United States Embassy in your country for exact Visa information.
+The chart is NOT an official source so you MUST still check with your country’s own passport authority for accurate passport information, and the Mexico Embassy in your country for exact Visa information.
 Be advised that FIRST Global cannot be responsible for any errors caused by relying just on our assistance chart, as you need to verify official sources in your own country to be sure.

 - What if I have an interesting photo/video/story I’d like featured on FIRST Global’s website or social media platforms?